-About 5 minutes from park
+About 2 miles from park

-Rewsalls Lane, Colchester CO5 8SXVisit Website
+Rewsalls Lane, Colchester CO5 8SX

 The coasts of Essex may not be famed around the world for their winemaking, but that’s only part of the appeal when you plan a trip to Mersea Island Vineyard.
 Sitting on the estuaries of the Colne and Blackwater rivers, just nine miles down from Colchester, this family-run vineyard has been in operation since 1985.
 Today, the estate spans ten acres and produces around 20,000 bottles of crisp white wine every year.
 Locals will proudly declare that the Romans grew their grapes on Mersea some 2000 years ago, with the Vineyard Mersea’s range of whites being as tantilising and full of flavour today as they were back then.